DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Learning Outcomes

-1. Demonstrate knowledge of broad patterns and key developments and events in European history between the eleventh and fifteenth centuries.
+1. Demonstrate foundational knowledge of broad patterns and key developments in European history between the eleventh and fifteenth centuries.

 2. Comprehend and analyse the underlying reasons for and consequences of political, religious, social, economic and cultural change.

-3. Critically analyse primary sources by asking appropriate questions in relation to this period of Irish history.
+3. Critically analyse primary sources from later medieval Europe by asking appropriate questions in relation to this period of European history.

-5. Construct an objective and well-presented written argument based on a broad range of historical evidence.
+4. Construct a well written argument based on a broad range of historical evidence.

 WorkloadFull time hours per semester